by Terri Windling

 "Six or seven years followed, during which I continued to work in record stores, played music on the weekends and wrote.
 I sent stories and novels out and back they came (except for those sold to the small press market).
 Finally, Andy Offutt picked up my novella "The Fane of the Grey Rose" for his Swords Against Darkness anthology series."
 The novella was published in Volume IV of the series (Zebra Books,1979).

-This is the point in Charles' story at which I became acquainted with him: first through editorial correspondence, and then face-to-face (if I'm remembering correctly) at a World Fantasy Convention.
+This is the point in Charles' story at which I became acquainted with him: first through correspondence and phone calls as his editor at Ace, and then face-to-face (if I'm remembering correctly) at a World Fantasy Convention.
 I think we were both equally surprised by how darn young the other was -- and, as we got to know each other, by the remarkable number of interests and aesthetic convictions that we held in common.
 The fantasy field back then was a very different place than it is today -- much smaller, for starters, and dominated by two distinct forms of magical fiction: Tolkienesque epic fantasy and Howardian swords-&-sorcery.
 These books sported covers that inevitably featured unicorns or half-naked barbarians, set in pseudo-medieval landscapes populated by dragons and swordsmen and warring wizards.
 Charles loved classic fantasy, mind you, and his first book, The Riddle of the Wren, was beautifully steeped in the Celtic bardic tradition...but it irked him that the genre's boundaries were quite so tightly drawn.

 "People have got the idea," he'd say, "that myth and magic and faeries and the like can only exist in Old World settings, yet we have such a rich mythic tradition of our own here in North America -- a melting pot of indiginous and immigrant tales unique to this land."
 His aim was to seek the magic within our own landscape and mythic history.
 The English fantasy tradition, from Morris to Tolkien, had cast a long shadow over North American writers, and surely it was time for a new generation of writers to explore beyond it.